pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - FuzzyMatcher for approximate string matching
 - Glamour integration in Spec
 - renaming (`CMD+R`) in Nautilus supports more AST nodes
-- `anObject asMethodConst` to cache expressions dynamically.
+- `anObject asMethodConst` to cache expressions dynamically
 - `GlobalIdentifier` for computer identification
 - `NeoUUIDGenerator` for UUID generation
 - STON was improved and is now used by Monticello FileTree